In this article

 - A $15/month productivity app (cancelled after the free trial)

-Why Google Sheets Beats Every App
+Why a Designed PDF Beats Every App

 No subscription